Top-ranked tennis stars Roger Federer and Justine Henin received the Laureus Awards on Monday as the world’s top sportsman and woman for 2007.

 South Africa won the world team of the year award after going unbeaten to win the Rugby World Cup.

-“This award goes to all the players who can’t be here tonight,” South Africa fullback Percy Montgomery said.
+”This award goes to all the players who can’t be here tonight,” South Africa fullback Percy Montgomery said. ”It’s also a tribute to all those who have played for South Africa.”

 Other winners included Formula One driver Lewis Hamilton for the world breakthrough of the year award and British marathon runner Paula Radcliffe for the world comeback of the year award.